tiburcio-lopezc/Final-Frontend/my-app/README.md

-React Project made with bulma.
+React Project made with bulma css framework.

 It's a CRUD app for a grocery's store.
 This is a project for Universidad del Norte Santo Tomas de Aquino, Tucuman.
 Teacher: Eng.
 Marcos Rivero.